top of page

 Canva Images

 Respiratory Syntactical Virus (RSV) is a hot topic this time of year, and with good reason.
 October usually marks the beginning of “RSV season” - that time of year when emergency rooms and pediatric units start filling up with babies and young children who are sick with RSV.
-The good news is there is a lot we can do to protect babies most at risk for getting sick with RSV during winter viral season.
+The good news is that there is a lot we can do to protect babies most at risk for getting sick with RSV during the winter viral season.
 And the time to get started is right now.

 Who is most at risk of getting sick with RSV?

-Anyone can get RSV, but babies, young children with certain health conditions, and older adults are most at risk of getting very sick .
+Anyone can get RSV, but babies, young children with certain health conditions, and older adults are most at risk of getting very sick.
 RSV is so common that 95% of children will have had an RSV infection by 2 years of age.

 • Premature babies (especially if they get RSV during the first 6 months of life)